finsweet/action-ci-lint/README.md

-# action-ci
+# action-ci-lint

-CI action for linting, formatting, type checking and test running.
+CI action for linting, formatting and type checking.